suryotriatmojo/Game_Recommendation_Cosine_Similarity/README.md

 - Publisher = __*Konami Digital Entertainment*__

-Then it will gives top 5 game recommendation which has > 80% similarity with Suikoden
+Then it will gives top 5 game recommendation which have > 80% similarity with Suikoden

 ![Top 5](images/Top_5.png)